 DON’T agree to a reduction in working conditions or the loss of further rights such as copyrights or publishing without getting something in return!

 These types of agreements are not standard industry practise in Australia, and our low upfront fees reflect the rights that historically we have retained.
-If giving up these rights is non-negotiable then be sure you receive a significant increase to your upfront fee to adequately compensate you for the loss of these rights.
+If giving up these rights is non-negotiable, then be sure you receive a significant increase to your upfront fee to adequately compensate you for the loss of these rights.
 If you are an AGSC member contact us for more information and speak to an experienced entertainment lawyer able to assist you with your contract negotiations.
-If you are an APRA member, contact APRA for more information to ensure that your agreement is not in breach of your APRA membership.
+If you are an APRA AMCOS member, contact the organisation for more information to ensure that your agreement is not in breach of your membership.